logo

 Prologue Summary: “Early America as Indian Country”

 Richter opens by describing his visit to St. Louis, Missouri, where the Gateway Arch—a symbol of westward expansion in the 19th century—as well as the courthouse famous for the Dred Scott case brought to his mind “how freedom and unfreedom, expansion and dispossession, entwined to create the nation’s story” (2).
-He explains that his book will reverse the conventional “master narrative” of American history that sees European settlers as the protagonists and Native Americans as passive victims.
+He explains that his book will reverse the conventional “master narrative” of American history that sees European settlers as the protagonists and Indigenous people as passive victims.

 The area of present-day Missouri was at one time the heartland of eastern Indian country, home to what scholars now call “Mississippian” societies.
 These societies flourished during a climatic warming trend during the late Middle Ages that resulted in a “burst of agricultural creativity” (5) centering on the key crops of squash, maize, and beans.
-After the warming period gave way to a Little Ice Age, Mississippian societies went into decline, breaking up into a number of linguistic groups.
+After the warming period gave way to a Little Ice Age, Mississippian societies went into decline, breaking up into several linguistic groups.